 Ordered to the Outer Rim to gather allies, Zay, as well as the player leave the game with a sense of hope for what is to come.
 They know they will finally be able to beat the First Order.
 This sense of hope does eventually get realised within the franchise too, but Battlefront II is sadly not recognised for the part it plays in securing that for The Resistance.

-Braid is a special indie game which got a lot of recognition for its gameplay and its unique use of time manipulation as a way of solving the many puzzles.
-But is not usually lauded for its subversive ending.
+Braid is a special indie game that got a lot of recognition for its gameplay and its unique use of time manipulation as a way of solving its many puzzles.
+However, what it is not usually lauded for is its subversive ending.